 Journey on a lobster boat to stay overnight at the Rose Island Lighthouse in Rhode Island’s Narragansett Bay and be greeted by harbor seals.
-Open spring through fall, the first-floor facilities are communal, while the keeper’s apartment upstairs is more private.
+Open spring through fall, the first-floor facilities are communal, while the keeper’s apartment upstairs are more private.

 Curl up to Culture

 You’ll get behind-the-scenes peeks after hours at a variety of area museums, whether as a chaperone, part of a family or by yourself.
 Parties of 10 or more in grades 1-7 can take part in hands-on activities at the Museum of Science in Boston.

 A Night at the Museum is the extremely popular program at New York City’s American Museum of Natural History.
 In addition to its family and scouting overnight stays, the institution has ones just for grown-ups.
 Adults can also be part of the annual Dream-Over at the Rubin Museum of Art.
 In this unique overnight stay experience, you drift off under a piece specifically selected for you, then talk over your reveries in the morning.